-- 16. As mentioned above, the majority of VA trading platforms in Hong Kong and overseas are unregulated or regulated only for AML/CFT purposes.
-The SFC and the HKMA are concerned that such platforms may not be subject to regulatory standards comparable to those under the SFC's regulatory framework for VA trading platforms, and the protections for investors trading on these platforms may be manifestly insufficient.
+- 15. The SFC and the HKMA are concerned that many overseas VA trading platforms may not be subject to regulatory standards comparable to those under the SFC's regulatory framework for VA trading platforms, and the protections for investors trading on these platforms may be manifestly insufficient.
 For instance, these platforms are not subject to any client asset protection regulations, eg, the requirements governing hot and cold wallets, private key management and insurance.
 In the event of hacking or fraud, investors may suffer substantial losses without recourse.
-They may also have practical difficulties recovering their assets from or pursuing claims against platforms located overseas. - 17.
-To provide adequate investor protection, the SFC and the HKMA consider it appropriate and necessary to require intermediaries to partner only with SFC-licensed VA trading platforms (SFC-licensed platforms) for the provision of VA dealing services, whether by way of introducing clients to the platforms for direct trading or establishing an omnibus account with the platforms.
-Such services should only be provided to professional investors. - 18.
-Although VA dealing services may involve trading in non-security virtual assets which falls outside the SFC's jurisdiction, such services may have an impact on an intermediary's fitness and properness to conduct regulated activities.
-Trading activities involving virtual assets also form part of the dealing services provided by intermediaries.
-Accordingly, intermediaries are expected to comply with all the regulatory requirements imposed by the SFC and the HKMA when providing VA dealing services, irrespective of whether or not the virtual assets involved are securities.
-Furthermore, such services should only be provided to the intermediaries' existing clients to which they provide services in Type 1 regulated activity. - 19.
+They may also have practical difficulties recovering their assets from or pursuing claims against platforms located overseas. - 16.
+To provide adequate investor protection, the SFC and the HKMA consider it appropriate and necessary to require intermediaries to partner only with SFC-licensed VA trading platforms (SFC-licensed platforms) for the provision of VA dealing services, whether by way of introducing clients to the platforms for direct trading or establishing an omnibus account with the platforms. - 17.
+Although the provision of VA dealing services does not amount to "dealing in securities", such services may have an impact on an intermediary's fitness and properness to conduct regulated activities.
+Trading activities involving virtual assets also form part of the dealing services provided by intermediaries 19.
+Accordingly, intermediaries are expected to comply with all the regulatory requirements imposed by the SFC and the HKMA when providing VA dealing services.
+Furthermore, such services should only be provided to the intermediaries' clients to which they provide services in Type 1 regulated activity. - 18.
 The expected conduct requirements for intermediaries' provision of VA dealing services under an omnibus account arrangement will be imposed by the SFC (and in consultation with the HKMA, where applicable) as licensing or registration conditions.
 These are set out in Appendix 6 to this circular.
-One licensing or registration condition will require intermediaries to comply with the prescribed terms and conditions (Terms and conditions).
-The standards set out therein align with the requirements under the SFC's framework for VA trading platforms to the extent that they relate to the performance of the dealing function carried out by intermediaries.
+One licensing or registration condition will require

 Hong Kong is one of the few major jurisdictions which has introduced a comprehensive framework for VA trading platforms from an investor protection perspective.
 The framework imposes requirements on key areas such as custody of client assets, know-your-client, AML/CFT, prevention of market manipulation, admission of virtual assets for trading, cybersecurity and risk management.
-For details, please refer to the SFC's Position Paper on Regulation of VA trading platforms published on 6 November 2019.
+For details, please refer to the SFC's Guidelines for Virtual Asset Trading Platform Operators.